 This simple preparation helps buyers move through the home effortlessly.

-Set the Mood with Light, Sound & Scent
+Set the Mood with Light, Sound, and Scent

 Before the open house, remove: